Domestic Exemption Permit

 If you have hired a van

 If you have hired a van for a period up to one week to dispose of your domestic waste you will not be required to apply for a permit.
 Please ensure that you have a copy of the lease agreement when accessing the Recycling Centre.
+This should be displayed on your windscreen or on a tablet so our staff can view at a safe distance.

 If you have hired a van for any period over one week to dispose of your domestic waste you will be required to apply for a Domestic Exemption Permit.
 If you do not know your vehicle details when applying, please advise on your application.